trilinos/Trilinos/cmake/tribits/doc/developers_guide/TribitsMacroFunctionDoc.rst

   by a coma with no space in between such as "RS,PT" for a "Research Stable", "Primary Tested" package.
 No spaces are allowed so that CMake treats this a one field in the array.
 The maturity level can be left off in which case it is assumed to be UM for "Unspecified Maturity".
+This classification for individual packages can be changed to ``EX`` for specific platforms by calling `PACKAGE_DISABLE_ON_PLATFORMS()`_.

 NOTE: This macro just sets the varaible::